hazelvarshney/OPENCV-CAR-DETECTION1/README.md

 concepts of OpenCV by implementing a simple yet effective colour-based object tracking system.

-# Performance Notes
+# Benchmarks

 The benchmarking showed that colour conversion and masking consume most of the processing time, as both operations examine every pixel in the frame.
-Contour detection and drawing operations are comparatively inexpensive since they only process detected object boundaries.
+Contour detection and drawing operations are comparatively less consuming since they only process detected object boundaries.

-# Demo
-The demo videos are attached alongwith the code.
 The demo videos are attached alongwith the code.